rpatters1/mnxvalidate/notes/validation_ideas.md

 - confirm that events are either rests or have notes but not both.
 - confirm that lyric line labels in event objects are valid values, if global.lyrics provided the valid values.
 - confirm tied-to note ids exist and have the same part, pitch name, octave, and alteration as their counterparts.
+- confirm events in beams are only specified once.
+- confirm beam nesting level does not exceed number of flags on note values of enclosed events.
+- confirm that the number of flags on events specified with beam hooks exceeds the beam nesting level.
+- validate slurs (target, startNote, endNote)

 ### 1.0 completed